Green Hydrogen and Electrons for Carbon-based Chemistry

 Carbon-based chemicals are everywhere: in our homes, in our vehicles and in our workplaces.
 However, the chemical industry currently heavily relies on fossil resources, producing large CO2 emissions.
 As the demand for carbon-based materials continues to rise, new sustainable carbon sources are essential.
 HyCARB addresses this challenge by developing technologies that reuse CO₂ as a renewable carbon source, powered by green hydrogen and renewable electricity.
 This approach reduces emissions, increases circularity and supports the broader Dutch and European climate goals.

 HyCARB is a national innovation programme that brings together universities, research institutes and industry partners to develop new technologies for converting captured CO₂, green hydrogen and renewable electricity into sustainable fuels and chemicals.
-With more than 100 researchers and 47 partner organisations, HyCARB strengthens the Netherlands’ position as a leader in circular carbon chemistry and supports the transition to a climateneutral chemical industry.
+With more than 100 researchers and 45 partner organisations, HyCARB strengthens the Netherlands’ position as a leader in circular carbon chemistry and supports the transition to a climate neutral chemical industry.

 HyCARB focuses on a full chain of CO₂‑conversion technologies.
 This includes catalytic processes that turn CO₂ and hydrogen into fuels and essential chemical feedstocks, electrochemical systems that convert CO₂ using electricity, and electrified reactors designed to replace fossil‑based heating.
 All technologies are designed to work with intermittent renewable energy, ensuring compatibility with future energy systems.